QuantEcon/lecture-source-py/source/rst/geom_series.rst

-We can use a little calculus to study how the present value :math:`p_0` of a lease varies with :math:`r` and :math:`g`
+We can use a little calculus to study how the present value :math:`p_0` of a lease varies with :math:`r` and :math:`g`.

-We will use a library called `SymPy <https://www.sympy.org/>`__
+We will use a library called `SymPy <https://www.sympy.org/>`__.

 SymPy enables us to do symbolic math calculations including computing derivatives of algebraic equations.

-We will illustrate how it works by creating a symbolic expression that represents our present value formula for an infinite lease
+We will illustrate how it works by creating a symbolic expression that represents our present value formula for an infinite lease.

 After that, we'll use SymPy to compute derivatives